Smoke Gets in Your Eyes (Mad Men): Plot

-Don and Roger Sterling (John Slattery) meet with Rachel Menken (Maggie Siff) for a consultation on her father's Jewish department store.
-In an attempt to make Rachel more positively-inclined towards the agency, Roger enlists the only Jew in the company, a young man from the mailroom, to attend the meeting disguised as a member of the art department.
-Don mistakes the man for the owner due to his assumption that it will always be a man.
-Rachel, looking to attract refined and wealthy customers, is disappointed by the agency's suggestions of coupons to attract housewives as well as their questioning of why she did not select a Jewish agency, to which she replies that she was under the impression that Sterling Cooper was innovative, and that when she consulted with the Jewish agencies their research favored coupons too.
-Don, having never being spoken to by a woman like that, reacts negatively and leaves.
+Don and his superior Roger Sterling (John Slattery) meet with Rachel Menken (Maggie Siff) for a consultation on her father's department store.
+To make Rachel more positively inclined towards Sterling Cooper, Roger enlists the only Jew in the company, a young man from the mailroom, to attend the meeting disguised as a member of the art department.
+Don mistakes a man in the room for the owner due to his assumption that it will always be a man.
+Rachel, looking to attract refined and wealthy customers, is disappointed by Sterling Cooper's suggestions of coupons to attract housewives as well as their questioning of why she did not select a Jewish agency, to which she replies that she was under the impression that the company was innovative, and that when she consulted with the Jewish agencies their research favored coupons too.
+Don, having never been spoken to by a woman like that, reacts negatively and leaves.

-A later meeting with executives from Lucky Strike tobacco company also goes downhill, as reliably creative Don has yet to find a pitch.
-Pete inserts himself with the "death wish" idea put forth by the company's research, which he found snooping through Don's garbage.
-The executives reject this and prepare to leave displeased but Don tells them to wait.
-Pulling a new tagline from the process of making cigarettes and thin air—"It's toasted!"—associating their product with sunshine and making it sound benign, exemplifying what Don believes about advertising: that it is based on one thing.
-Happiness.
-The client is pleased, and after the meeting, Don expresses his anger with Pete.
-Remembering Joan's advice, Peggy attempts to thank Don in flirtatious way, for standing up for her with Pete earlier, and tears up from shame when he rejects it.
-However, he tells her that he understands she only did it because she thought she had to.
+A later meeting with executives from the tobacco company Lucky Strike also goes downhill, as reliably creative Don has yet to find a pitch.
+Pete inserts himself with the "death wish" idea put forth by Sterling Cooper's research, which he found snooping through Don's garbage.
+The Lucky Strike executives reject this and prepare to leave displeased, but Don tells them to wait.
+He conceives a new tagline from the process of making cigarettes and thin air—"It's toasted!"—associating Lucky Strike's product with sunshine and making it sound benign, exemplifying Don's belief that advertising is based on one thing—Happiness.
+The Lucky Strike executives are pleased.
+After the meeting, Don expresses his anger with Pete.
+Remembering Joan's advice, Peggy attempts to thank Don in flirtatious way for standing up for her with Pete earlier, and tears up from shame when he rejects it.
+Don states that he understands Peggy only did it because she thought she had to.

-Begrudgingly, Don meets Rachel for dinner to make amends for the meeting.
-During the dinner, Don rebukes her naïve take on love and attempts to play the part of the Byronic bachelor, but Rachel recognizes in Don the element of an outsider, and says that she too knows what it feels like to be disconnected and out of place.
-The two of them begin to bond, and she agrees to give Sterling Cooper another shot.
-Meanwhile, Pete and some of his co-workers go to a gentlemen's club to celebrate Pete's impending wedding.
-There, a woman rejects Pete's advances, and feeling dejected from this and Don's recent criticisms, Pete arrives drunk at Peggy's apartment, to which she lets him in.
+Begrudgingly, Don meets Rachel for drinks to make amends for their meeting.
+During their drinks, Don rebukes her naïve take on love and attempts to play the part of the Byronic bachelor, but Rachel recognizes in Don the element of an outsider and says that she too knows what it feels like to be disconnected and out of place.
+The two of them begin to bond, and she agrees to give Sterling Cooper another chance.
+Pete and some of his co-workers go to a gentlemen's club to celebrate Pete's impending wedding.
+There, a woman rejects Pete's advances and, feeling dejected from this and Don's recent criticisms, Pete arrives drunk at Peggy's apartment; she lets him in.
 Don takes a train to a large house in the suburbs, where he is greeted by his wife, blonde beauty Betty Draper (January Jones), who has not been mentioned before in the episode.
 He checks on their two sleeping children as she watches from the doorframe.